Rhett Butler: Nature’s Advocate, Scaling Mongabay and Driving Global Impact Through Environmental Journalism

 So, for example, from a few years ago, Facebook accounted for about 80% of our referral traffic around 2020-2021.
 So that's traffic that comes from the outside world, not like internal traffic or, you know, people directly going to Mongabay.

 I was looking at the data and you can see that the quality of engagement is very low from Facebook.
-There's a lot of people who are just sort of coming and then leaving after a few seconds.
+There's a lot of people who are just sort of coming and then leaving after a few seconds, and so that's not really translating into impact, it’s like empty traffic.

+So if you're just monetizing off of traffic via advertising, then that's fine.
+It doesn't really matter, it’s like you just care about eyeballs.
 But if you're trying to have a meaningful influence in the world where people make decisions off your articles, they're probably not going to make much of a decision off an article if they look at it for 3 seconds.

-But the thing is, there's a lot of other metrics we're tracking.
-And so, we're also looking at the total aggregate amount of time measured in hours that people are spending on Mongabay.
-And the amount of time that people spent on Mongabay actually increased with that 4 million user drop, I think it went up by like 8% or 10%, I can't remember exactly now.
+We did that, and the next month after we flipped the switch, we lost 4 million visitors, which, you know, getting off an ad model that would be pretty devastating.
+But the thing is, the amount of time that people spent on Mongabay actually increased with that 4 million user drop.
+I think it went up by like 8% or 10%, I can't remember exactly now.

 But it was interesting because focusing on these other platforms meant that we were reaching people who spent more time on the site and they clicked on more things and they scrolled further and things like that.

-So it's actually like if we're trying to use time as a very basic proxy for potential impact, this is a positive thing.
+So if we're trying to use time as a very basic proxy for potential impact, this is a positive thing.
 So that loss and all those visitors was meaningless in terms of impact.
 Again, with an ad model, we probably wouldn't have made that decision because it would have lost all that advertising revenue.

 [23:32] Rhett: Exactly, so it's like a higher quality audience in terms of engagement and what they then did with that information.

-Nowadays, Mongabay has become a respected source of information for policymakers and researchers and environmentalists and also the general public.
+[23:38] Jennifer: Nowadays, Mongabay has become a respected source of information for policymakers and researchers and environmentalists and also the general public.
 And its in depth coverage resulted in some substantial on the ground impact over the years.

 Can you give us some examples of the impacts that Mongabay has had?